Noh4m/TallyClickCounter/README.md

     git clone https://github.com/Noh4m/TallyClickCounter

-If you don't have Github you can follow the instruction on this site for download him
+If you don't have Git you can follow the instruction on this site for download him

    https://git-scm.com/download/win